wazo-platform/wazo-doc/source/administration/call_completion/call_completion.rst

 Call Completion
 ***************

-The call completion feature (or CCSS, for Call Completion Supplementary Service) in XiVO allows for a caller to be automatically called back when a called party has become available.
+The call completion feature (or CCSS, for Call Completion Supplementary Services) in XiVO allows for a caller to be automatically called back when a called party has become available.

 #.
-To illustrate, let's say Alice attemps to call Bob.
+To illustrate, let's say Alice attempts to call Bob.
 #.
 Bob is currently on a phone call with Carol, though, so Bob rejects the call from Alice, and
    Alice hears a message saying that Bob is busy.
 #.
 Alice then dials \*40 to request call completion.
 #.
-Once Bob has finished his phone call, Alice will be automatically called back.
+Once Bob has finished his phone call, Alice will be automatically called back by the system.
 #.
 When she answers, Bob will be called on her behalf.

 This feature has been introduced in XiVO in version 14.17.

-.. note:: The call completion feature is currently being developed.

 Description